 Crime prevention is central to our department’s commitment to community policing.
 By working together with the community we can improve the quality of life enjoyed by the citizens of Neenah.
-For more information contact the Neenah Police Community Liaison Officer at 920-886- 6022, or e-mail:Crime@ci.neenah.wi.us.
+For more information contact the Neenah Police Community Policing Coordinator at 920-886- 6022, or e-mail:Crime@ci.neenah.wi.us.

 As part of our ongoing commitment to working with the community, all our officers are involved in our different crime prevention activities.
 Crime Prevention Programming includes:

 Tips for Home Protection

 Tips for Business

 What is Neighborhood Watch?

 Neighborhood Watch is a crime prevention program that enlists the active participation of residents in cooperation with law enforcement to reduce crime, solve problems, and improve the quality of life in your area.
 In it you will get to know and work with your neighbors, and learn how to:

 - Recognize and report crimes and suspicious activities